 The Pilkington Recordings

-In 1967 and 1968, Mrs Agatha Pilkington, administration manageress at the Zinc Works from 1942 until 1968, made various recordings of the Zinc Works on one of the office tape machines originally intended for dictation purposes (Originally for dictation purposes, most likely a Grundig Stenorette).
+In 1967 and 1968, Mrs Agatha Pilkington, administration manageress at the Zinc Works from 1942 until 1968, made various recordings of the Zinc Works on one of the office tape machines originally intended for dictation purposes (most likely a Grundig Stenorette).
 She was concerned about the noise levels experienced by the workers, and mounted a campaign to limit workers' exposure to damaging noise volumes.
 Despite her efforts, it wasn't until 2005 that the UK adopted the Control of Noise at Work Regulations↗.

 Staff at the Zinc Works, 1943.

 There were 68 recordings in total, of which 19 have survived in various degrees of decay, and while most of them appear to contain nothing more than several minutes of unremarkable background noise, a few have features that may be relevant to unraveling the mystery of Seaton Snook.

 Recording 14a is taken from an internal corridor running alongside the zinc casting hall.
 Zinc casting is later in the zinc production process than sintering, so whatever order Pilkington made these recordings in, does not seem to have been in the order of production in the plant.
 The recording is labelled "14a Casting Hall Corridor (Incident)".

 An unidentified noise at 00.12 is followed by various unintelligible cries, though some sound close to "Don't touch it!
 Don't touch it!" and "Put it down!
 Put it down!"
 The noise reoccurs at 00.38 The incident is not mentioned elsewhere in any Zinc Works related papers.